From the Minister

 We are actively exploring new partnerships to expand our range of nature-based tourism offerings to help position South Australia as a world-class eco-tourism destination, especially as we emerge from the COVID-19 pandemic and a summer of devastating bushfires.

 We’ve already got some amazing experiences in this state but we believe there are still untapped opportunities and we’re seeking outstanding, world-class eco-tourism proposals to reaffirm South Australia as a ‘must-see’ destination once our borders reopen.

-Since launching the Fund, a number of sites have experienced a high level of interest from potential applicants.
-DEW is now setting application timeframes for high interest sites like Cleland Wildlife Park and Myponga Reservoir Reserve, in order to assess applications together.
+Since launching the Nature-based Tourism Co-investment Fund, a number of sites have experienced a high level of interest from potential applicants.
+DEW has set application timeframes for high interest sites like Myponga Reservoir Reserve, in order to assess applications together.

-Interested parties are asked to submit their fund applications for Cleland Wildlife Park by 5pm Monday 1 March 2021 and for Myponga Reservoir Reserve by 5pm Wednesday 31 March 2021.
-Please contact the Nature-based tourism Co-investment Fund Support Service for further information.
+Interested parties are asked to submit their fund applications for Myponga Reservoir Reserve by 5pm Friday 30 April.

-For visitor information about Cleland Wildlife Park, read the information package.
-For further site specific information please contact the Nature-based Tourism Co-investment Fund Support Service.
+For further site-specific information contact the Nature-based Tourism Co-investment Fund Support Service.

 The Guidelines and other important information on this website may be updated from time to time.
 To stay up-to-date with updates like these, scroll to the bottom of the page to subscribe to news and updates.